Dylan Shiel: Early life

-He played seven games for the Dandenong Stingrays in the TAC Cup, averaging 30 disposals, kicking six goals and leading the league in contested possessions with 13 per match.
+He played seven games for the Dandenong Stingrays in the 2010 TAC Cup, averaging 30 disposals, kicking six goals and leading the league in contested possessions with 13 per match.
+At the end of this season he was signed by GWS Giants as underage selection.
+He spent 2011 playing for the Giants in the NEAFL one year prior to their AFL entry.

+Greater Western Sydney

+Shiel was one of 12 underage recruits that GWS had access to as part of their list concessions when entering the league, and played in the club's inaugural match in 2012 against the Sydney Swans.

-Shiel played 135 games at GWS, spanning 7 seasons playing mostly as one of the key midfielders in the side.
-He achieved All Australian selection in the 2017 season.
+Shiel played 135 games at Greater Western Sydney in seven seasons, playing mostly as one of the key midfielders in the side.
+He achieved All-Australian selection in the 2017 season.
 At the conclusion of the 2018 AFL Season, Shiel was traded to Essendon.